bhufnus/Simple-Chat-App/README.md

 ### Description

-This is a simple chat app made using React, Redux Toolkit, Redux Saga, and Websocket
+This is a simple chat app made using React, Redux Toolkit, Redux Saga, and Socket.io

 #### Running Locally